 - (5) Continuous monitoring and recording.
-Owners and operators of the following categories of sources shall install, calibrate, maintain and operate equipment for continuously monitoring and recording those emissions specified. - (a) Fossil fuel-fired steam generators. - (i) Opacity, except where: - (A) Steam generator capacity is less than two hundred fifty million BTU per hour heat input; or - (B) Only gaseous fuel is burned. - (ii) Sulfur dioxide, except where steam generator capacity is less than two hundred fifty million BTU per hour heat input or if sulfur dioxide control equipment is not required. - (iii) Percent oxygen or carbon dioxide where such measurements are necessary for the conversion of sulfur dioxide continuous emission monitoring data.

-- (iv) General exception.
+Owners and operators of the following categories of sources shall install, calibrate, maintain and operate equipment for continuously monitoring and recording those emissions specified. - (a) Fossil fuel-fired steam generators. - (i) Opacity, except where: - (A) Steam generator capacity is less than two hundred fifty million BTU per hour heat input; or - (B) Only gaseous fuel is burned. - (ii) Sulfur dioxide, except where steam generator capacity is less than two hundred fifty million BTU per hour heat input or if sulfur dioxide control equipment is not required. - (iii) Percent oxygen or carbon dioxide where such measurements are necessary for the conversion of sulfur dioxide continuous emission monitoring data. - (iv) General exception.
 These requirements do not apply to a fossil fuel-fired steam generator with an annual average capacity factor of less than thirty percent, as reported to the Federal Power Commission for calendar year 1974, or as otherwise demonstrated to ecology or the authority by the owner(s) or operator(s). - (b) Sulfuric acid plants.
-Sulfur dioxide where production capacity is more than three hundred tons per day, expressed as one hundred percent acid, except for those facilities where conversion to sulfuric acid is utilized primarily as a means of preventing emissions to the atmosphere of sulfur dioxide or other sulfur compounds. - (c) Fluid bed catalytic cracking units catalyst regenerators at petroleum refineries.
+Sulfur dioxide where production capacity is more than three hundred tons per day, expressed as one hundred percent acid, except for those facilities where conversion to sulfuric acid is ((utilized)) used primarily as a means of preventing emissions to the atmosphere of sulfur dioxide or other sulfur compounds. - (c) Fluid bed catalytic cracking units catalyst regenerators at petroleum refineries.
 Opacity where fresh feed capacity is more than twenty thousand barrels per day. - (d) Wood residue fuel-fired steam generators. - (i) Opacity, except where steam generator capacity is less than one hundred million BTU per hour heat input. - (ii) Continuous monitoring equipment.
-The requirements of (e) of this subsection do not apply to wood residue fuel-fired steam generators, but continuous monitoring equipment required by (d) of this subsection shall be subject to approval by ecology.

-- (e) Owners and operators of those sources required to install continuous monitoring equipment under this subsection shall demonstrate to ecology or the authority, compliance with the equipment and performance specifications and observe the reporting requirements contained in 40 C.F.R.
+The requirements of (e) of this subsection do not apply to wood residue fuel-fired steam generators, but continuous monitoring equipment required by (d) of this subsection shall be subject to approval by ecology. - (e) Owners and operators of those sources required to install continuous monitoring equipment under this subsection shall demonstrate to ecology or the authority, compliance with the equipment and performance specifications and observe the reporting requirements contained in 40 C.F.R.
 Part 51, Appendix P, Sections 3, 4 and 5 (in effect on the date in WAC 173-400-025). - (f) Special considerations.
-If for reason of physical plant limitations or extreme economic situations, ecology determines that continuous monitoring is not a reasonable requirement, alternative monitoring and reporting procedures will be established on an individual basis.
-These will generally take the form of stack tests conducted at a frequency sufficient to establish the emission levels over time and to monitor deviations in these levels. - (g) Exemptions.
-This subsection (5) does not apply to any emission unit which is: - (i) Required to continuously monitor emissions due to a standard or requirement contained in 40 C.F.R.
-Parts 60, 61, 62,
+If for reason of physical plant limitations or extreme economic situations, ecology determines that continuous monitoring is not a reasonable requirement, the permitting authority will establish alternative monitoring and reporting procedures